sitesonix/emacs-prelude-personal/README.md

-# emacs-prelude-personal
+n# emacs-prelude-personal
-My personal configuration for Emacs Prelude
+My personal configuration for Emacs Prelude using org-mode and org-babel-tangle.